PDC Energy (PDCE) Q1 2017 Results - Earnings Call Transcript

 Michael Scialla - Stifel, Nicolaus & Co., Inc.

 Yeah.
 Just got a couple more.
-In the DJ, one of your competitors talked about a new completion design basically using just higher fluid concentration and not more (43:23).
-You've considered just trying to stay with your sort of standard 1,100 (43:29) pounds of sand and then just increasing the fluid to see what that would do.
+In the DJ, one of your competitors talked about a new completion design basically using just higher fluid concentration and not more proppant in the water.
+And if you've considered just trying to stay with your sort of standard 1,100 pounds of sand and then just increasing the fluid to see what that would do.

 Scott J. Reasoner - PDC Energy, Inc.

 Mike, this is Scott again.
 And I'm not familiar with the competitor that is out there that talking it up. but I will tell you, we've tried a number of different approaches to this.
 Varied our jaw loadings, our sand concentrations, and rates, a whole lot of different things and continue to do that, and we continue to try to find those type of things.
 I definitely will be interested in finding out who that is and we can get that, but – from some of our avenues through the service companies, but we haven't seen additional sand concentrations help and we're continuing to test that, but it's that type of thing that we've learned from and continue to grow our reserves from.
 And I think if that pays dividends, obviously, we'll be taking a look at that in short order.
 But we've tried it in the past and it hasn't really made a big difference.
-Some of the variations we see out there are maybe a function of the GOR in the area, the (44:34) area typically this year and many of our peers are operating in a little bit lower GOR areas and some of those influences of higher sand concentrations frac, for an example, maybe a function of moving more fluid through that rock.
+Some of the variations we see out there are maybe a function of the GOR in the area, or in that Kersey area typically this year and many of our peers are operating in a little bit lower GOR areas and some of those influences of higher sand concentrations frac, for an example, maybe a function of moving more fluid through that rock.

 Michael Scialla - Stifel, Nicolaus & Co., Inc.